 Truck vs. Auto accidents – everything you need to know to help protect your rights

 With an estimated 300 million cars and trucks on the road, vehicle accidents are inevitable in today’s busy, commuting-centric world.
 For minor fender benders, parking lot accidents or other low speed collisions that don’t involve bodily injury, direct interaction and negotiation with insurance company is usually all it takes to resolve any liability and make a person whole.
 When it comes to trucks, specifically big-rigs or other large commercial vehicles, the situation can get more complicated.
-Many times, these complications will lead to the need to hire a personal injury lawyer Brookhaven GA relies on with experience in truck accidents in order to make yourself and your property whole after a crash.
+Many times, these complications will lead to the need to hire a personal injury lawyer Phoenix relies on with experience in truck accidents in order to make yourself and your property whole after a crash.